 As organisations move away from point solution tool kits and towards a strategic mindset, the need to understand what your organisation’s future infrastructure might look like is more paramount than ever.
 Fundamental, rounded, and automated from the get-go rather than patched together over time.
 Digital transformation projects to to include a plan for cyber security.

 Technology is rapidly increasing in scale and your infrastructure needs to be able to adapt accordingly; organisations worldwide are continually undertaking infrastructure transformation; consistently in the Cloud, Security & Digitalisation space.

-According to a recent study by Fortinet, security is by far the biggest challenge to digital transformation efforts, with 92% of CISOs’ saying digital transformation has a large impact on business, 85% of which say it is a big hurdle.
+According to a recent study by Fortinet, security is by far the biggest challenge to digital transformation projects, with 92% of CISOs’ saying digital transformation has a large impact on business, 85% of which say it is a big hurdle.

 We’ve broken the steps to successful digital transformation down into 5 key areas of consideration: